gadon1/slim/README.md

 You can even use it for passing parameters between screens, so it can be a String, int or even an enum.
 This is the one of the powerful concepts of **slim** state management - it can be any state and not limited for a widget state.

-Before you go over below examples, excluding the case of parameter passing between screens, the most recommended state object is the **`SlimObject`** and recommended way to access it is via **`SlimBuilder`** widget.
+Before you go over below examples, excluding the case of parameter passing between screens, the most recommended state object is the **`SlimController`** and recommended way to access it is via **`SlimBuilder`** widget.
-By using the `SlimObject` from one side and `SlimBuilder` on the other, you get the best of three worlds:
+By using the `SlimController` from one side and `SlimBuilder` on the other, you get the best of three worlds:

 1. Widget state control - you can make the wrapped widget to rebuild by calling `updateUI` method.
-   Since `SlimObject` based on `ChangeNotifier` it will cause **all** widgets that referenced it to rebuild.
+   Since `SlimController` based on `ChangeNotifier` it will cause **all** widgets that referenced it to rebuild.
    That is great but considered to be a `ChangeNotifier` disadvantage in case you only want to rebuild the current widget.
 For that you can pass the current flag and decide when you want to globaly or localy update the UI.

    `updateUI({bool current = false})`